amirilovic-adidas/k8s-workshop/README.md

 And `kubectl get service -o yaml` should now show detailed information of it.

+### Accessing your application in local env

-## 3. ingress.yml
+## 3. ingress.yml (you can skip this if using local env)

 a.
-You know the drill, the `ingress` controller needs some identifying information, so let's go:
+For exposing the service in the dev cluster, we need an `ingress` controller:

 ```yaml
 metadata: